Niravanaa/Niravanaa/README.md

 ## 🌱 I’m currently learning

-- React JS to build dynamic web applications
+- C# for my upcoming internship at [Genetec](https://www.genetec.com/)
-- Python to develop data-science related projects
+- Python to automate the little/repetitive things in life

 ## 🔭 I’m currently working on

-- Writing C# scripts for my Horror game in Unity Engine
+- A horror game built in Unity Engine with a colleague
-- Automating my school/work by writing Python scripts
+- A Minecraft redstone schematic editor with a colleague

 ## 💬 Ask me about

-- Destressing whenever debugging code
+- Ways to calm down when debugging code
-- The latest/trendy gadgetry on the market
+- The latest/trendy technology on the market

 ## 📫 How to reach me